akongsylvanus-create/akongsylvanus/README.md

 ###  U.S Presidential Election 2024
 Analysis of election result, electronic vote,vote percent and total vote across US state.

-### Company Attrition 2025
+### HR Attrition Analysis 2025
-Analysis of company attrition trends from department, job role and salary, by gender.
+Analysis of company HR attrition trends from department, job role and salary, by gender.

 ### Analysis of AI Impact on Student Life in 2026
 Examination of the high level Ai tools impact on student effectiveness and productivity.

 ### Company Sales Performance
 Analysis of sales performance of total sales, operational profits, product sales across the region.

+### Retail Store Sales Performance Analysis
+Analysis of sales performance of total sales, sales by Rep, product sales across the region

 ## Skills